Findings

 Viewing detailed finding information

-Clicking on a finding in your results list will open a new window pane on the right with detailed information.
-Note that some tabs are only available for some findings types (e.g. SAST), and only when certain capabilities are enabled (e.g. AutoFix).
+Some tabs are only available for some findings types (e.g. SAST), and only when certain capabilities are enabled (e.g. AutoFix).

 -

-Description: the description tab features an in-depth write-up of what the issue is and why it is a problem, as well as mitigation suggestions for securing your app.
+Description: The Description tab features an in-depth write-up of what the issue is and why it is a problem, as well as mitigation suggestions for securing your app.

 -